johnnyw-aws/aws-iot-twinmaker-samples/src/workspaces/cookiefactoryv2/CookieFactoryDemo/COGNITO_SAMPLE_SETUP_CONSOLE.md

 In Amazon Cognito, under User Pools:

-* Click the ‘Create user pool’ button.
+* Click the 'Create user pool' button.
-* In ‘Configure sign-in experience’, select ‘Email’ under ‘Cognito user pool sign-in options’, then hit ‘Next’.
+* In 'Configure sign-in experience', select 'Email' under 'Cognito user pool sign-in options', then hit 'Next'.
-* In ‘Configure security requirements’, under ‘Multi-factor authentication’, select ‘No MFA’, then hit ‘Next’.
+* In 'Configure security requirements', under 'Multi-factor authentication', select 'No MFA', then hit 'Next'.
-* In ‘Configure sign-up experience’, under ‘Self-service sign-up’, deselect ‘Enable self-registration.’
+* In 'Configure sign-up experience', under 'Self-service sign-up', deselect 'Enable self-registration.'
-* Under ‘Attribute verification and user account confirmation’, deselect ‘Allow Cognito to automatically send messages to verify and confirm - Recommended’.
-Then click ‘Next’.
+* Under 'Attribute verification and user account confirmation', deselect 'Allow Cognito to automatically send messages to verify and confirm - Recommended'.
+Then click 'Next'.
-* In ‘Configure message delivery’, select ‘Send email with Cognito’ and do not add a ‘REPLY-TO email address’.
-Then click ‘Next’.
+* In 'Configure message delivery', select 'Send email with Cognito' and do not add a 'REPLY-TO email address'.
+Then click 'Next'.
-* In ‘Integrate your app’, name your user pool whatever you’d like.
+* In 'Integrate your app', name your user pool whatever you'd like.
-* Under ‘Initial app client’, select ‘Other’, and name your app whatever you’d like.
+* Under 'Initial app client', select 'Other', and name your app whatever you'd like.
-* Under ‘Advanced app client settings’, open the ‘Authentication flows’ dropdown and select ‘'ALLOW_USER_SRP_AUTH'.
-Then click ‘Next’.
+* Under 'Advanced app client settings', open the 'Authentication flows' dropdown and select ''ALLOW_USER_SRP_AUTH'.
+Then click 'Next'.
-* Finally, review your settings and click ‘Create’.
+* Finally, review your settings and click 'Create'.

 ### Adding an Amazon Cognito user

-* On your newly created user pool detail page, scroll to find the ‘Users’ tab and click ‘Create user’.
+* On your newly created user pool detail page, scroll to find the 'Users' tab and click 'Create user'.
-* Under ‘User information’, enter an email address **(this can be a fake email address; in a subsequent step, you will confirm it administratively)** and check ‘Mark email address as verified’. **Becaause you will set a permanant password in the last step, you may choose to have an initial password generated for you at this stage.**
+* Under 'User information', enter an email address **(this can be a fake email address; in a subsequent step, you will confirm it administratively)** and check 'Mark email address as verified'. **Because you will set a permanent password in the last step, you may choose to have an initial password generated for you at this stage.*
+* Click "Create User"

 ## Setting up your Amazon Cognito Federated Identity pool

 In Amazon Cognito, under Federated Identities:

-* Click the ‘Create new identity pool’ button.
+* Click the 'Create new identity pool' button.
 * Name your identity pool.
-* Scroll to ‘Authentication providers’ and expand it.
+* Scroll to 'Authentication providers' and expand it.
-* Enter the ‘User Pool ID’ and ‘App client id’ for the user pool you just created (App client id is found under ‘App integration’ and ‘App clients and analytics’ in the user pool dashboard).
+* Enter the 'User Pool ID' and 'App client id' for the user pool you just created (App client id is found under 'App integration' and 'App clients and analytics' in the user pool dashboard).
-* Click ‘Create pool’.
+* Click 'Create pool'.
 * On the next step, add a policy to the newly created Authorized role.
 Copy and paste the following JSON. **Replace `[ACCOUNT_ID]` and `[WORKSPACE_NAME]` with your Amazon account id and your AWS IoT TwinMaker workspace name, respectively.**

 ```
 {
     "Version": "2012-10-17",
     "Statement": [
+        {
+          "Effect": "Allow",
+          "Action": [
+            "mobileanalytics:PutEvents",
+            "cognito-sync:*",
+            "cognito-identity:*"
+          ],
+          "Resource": [
+            "*"
+          ]
+        },
         {
             "Effect": "Allow",
             "Action": [